rickhull/hello-nix/README.md

 Whenever direnv notices changes, lorri will rebuild what is necessary in the background.
-Note that this will take some time before your changes are apparent.
+Note that this may take some time before your changes are apparent.
 You will see some direnv output coming from the lorri service when the environment is updated.